This fall we will livestream from our 135,000 gallon shark habitat. Meet our STEM experts and learn about marine life at Mote Aquarium.

-- compare the adaptations of related marine species (e.g., sharks vs bony fish; sea cucumber vs sea star).
+- compare the adaptations of related marine species (e.g., sharks vs bony fish; sea cucumber vs sea star; alligator vs. turtle).

-- engage in a discussion with our ocean experts about careers in marine science.
+- engage in a discussion with our ocean experts about careers in marine science and ocean conservation.

-- discuss the issues of ocean conservation and the sustainable use of our seas.
+- compare up to three stewardship actions for the conservation and sustainable use our seas.